developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Unsigned Non-DPC Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_non-DPC_EMM_agent+MX.png"/>
-_This approach is supported through Oreo, but could complicate migration to a DO agent_.
+_This approach is supported through Oreo, but could complicate migration to a DO agent.
+Click image to enlarge_.

 If a Tier-2 EMM vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.